firmware you can read

 1

-Add to your browser or download the installer Claim Your First Room clone + configure
+Start in plain markdown, or grab the app Claim Your First Room clone + configure

-Download the app.
-Local index, no account, no cloud.
-Get running in under 10 minutes.
+Fastest start is plain text: copy the kit, point any AI at it, no build.
+Prefer a GUI?
+Grab the desktop demo.
+Local, no account, no cloud.
 Open Claude Desktop (or your MCP client).
 The one-liner below writes a backup-protected config entry that loci satisfies as soon as the desktop app is running.

 git clone https://github.com/huximaxi/loci && cd loci/desktop && cat .mcp.json -